bdolmo/CLACS/README.md

 ![Slide](img/Pipeline.png)

  ### Step1.
 FASTQ alignment
-This can be achieved by executing the script alignReads.pl.
+This can be achieved by executing the script `alignReads.pl`.
 This script makes use of an standard pipeline for mapping short reads based on BWA-MEM to generate aligned files (BAM), sorting and index creation through SAMtools and removal of PCR duplicates with Picard.

 ```
 perl alignReads.pl -i <fastq_input_dir> -o <output_dir> -t <CPUs> -r  <reference_fasta>